Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: INTRODUCTION

-\begin{itemize} \item A novel decentralized controller based ASSC is proposed for unstable transportation systems.
-This proposed controller is robust against expected fluctuations (mass, COM, and failures) and the asymptotic stability of multiple outputs to the references is proven. \item The effectiveness is confirmed by simulations with rectangular and L-shape payloads. \item Cooperative transportation is demonstrated using a prototype with an unknown payload larger than the robots, even under robot failure, as shown in Fig. \ref{fig:1b}. \end{itemize}
+\begin{itemize} \item A novel decentralized controller-based ASSC is proposed for unstable transportation systems.
+This proposed controller is robust against expected fluctuations (mass, COM, and failures), and the asymptotic stability of multiple outputs to the references is proven. \item The effectiveness is confirmed via simulations considering rectangular and L-shaped payloads. \item Cooperative transportation is demonstrated using a prototype with an unknown payload larger than the robots, even under robot failure, as shown in Fig. \ref{fig:1b}. \end{itemize}

-The remainder of this paper proceeds as follows.
-Section \Rnum{2} describes the dynamics of the target system; Section \Rnum{3} describes our method-based ASSC; Section \Rnum{4} describes the numerical experiments for two types of payloads; and Section \Rnum{5} describes the results of prototype experiments using an elongated payload.
-Finally, conclusions are presented in Section \Rnum{6}.
+The remainder of this paper is organized as follows.
+Section II describes the dynamics of the target system.
+Section III describes the proposed controller based on ASSC.
+Section IV describes the numerical experiments for two types of payloads, and Section V describes the results of prototype experiments using an elongated payload.
+Finally, the conclusions are presented in Section VI.